JamjureeK/MADT8101-Customer-Analytics/#03 Churn Prediction/README.md

 ![Alt text](https://github.com/JamjureeK/MADT8101-Customer-Analytics/blob/3ca1986e2e19c306706d7e17db06bddcf55603c7/%2303%20Churn%20Prediction/EDA_2.png)

-* The graph shows that the churn rate is higher for customers with fewer devices registered and for customers with lower satisfaction scores.
-This suggests that customers who are more satisfied with the service and who have more devices registered are less likely to churn.
+* The graph shows that the churn rate is higher for customers with higher devices registered and for customers with lower satisfaction scores.
+This suggests that customers who are more satisfied with the service and who have less devices registered are less likely to churn.

 * The churn rate is higher for customers who have filed a complaint.
 This suggests that customers who are unhappy with the service are more likely to churn.